 Storage pools and spaces can be managed using the Storage Spaces item in the Control Panel .

-R‑Studio detects disks (or their images) from storage pools and creates storage pools and spaces automatically.
-At the same time, R‑Studio gives access to the parents of the storage spaces (hard drives and images).
+R‑Studio detects drives (or their images) from storage pools and creates storage pools and spaces automatically.
+At the same time, R‑Studio gives access to the parents of the storage spaces (drives and images).

-If recognized parents of a storage space, including disk images, are added to R‑Studio later, it automatically adds them to their respective storage space.
+If recognized parents of a storage space, including drive images, are added to R‑Studio later, it automatically adds them to their respective storage space.

 When an automatically created storage space is selected, R‑Studio highlights its components.
 It also highlights the storage space that Windows may itself create from the same components.